guigs/newrelic_passenger_plugin/README.md

 ## Data Collected

-Data for this agent is collected by running the commands 'passenger-status --show=xml' and 'free -m' then parsing the results
+Data for this agent is collected by running the command 'passenger-status --show=xml' then parsing the results

 Data captured for => passenger-status --show=xml
 - # of processes running (max and current)